ernstaii/dsmsuite.sourcecode/README.md

 * Sorting with shift pressed will sort recursively.
 * Consumer/producer indicators are also shown when selecting a collapsed (vertical) element.
 They highlight consumers and producers of any sub-element of the selection.
 * A left hand indicator was added.
 When a collapsed (vertical) element is selected, every row that descends from this element gets an indicator that shows its relation to rows outside the selection.
 Rows that do not get a left hand indicator therefore are used only internally, at least in the current tree.
+* An entire new commandline frontend to the analyzers was added, see Invocation above.

 ### Snapshots